jasonmacduffie/isles-of-maga/races.md

 The Orcs have a long history as a tribal society in Maga, although at times they have created large kingdoms that rose and fell.

+### Goblins

+Goblins are less built and somewhat less intelligent than Orcs.

+### Gnomes

+Gnomes are the most intelligent race of the Orves.
+Unlike Gnomes in other settings, these ones have more Goblin-like features.

+### Ogres

+Ogres are the least intelligent race of the Orves, but also the most physically powerful.

 Non-Colonist Honstrad Races
 ---------------------------
 These races exist in the world of Agreus, but did not join the colonization and are not native to Maga.